Take a look at some answers to frequently asked questions about the United States Open:

-There are various categories of exemptions, including winners of the previous 10 U.S. Opens, winners of the other three majors for the past five years, and the top 60 in the Official World Golf Ranking.
+There are various categories of exemptions, including winners of the previous 10 U.S. Opens, winners of the other three majors for the past five years, and the top 60 in the Official World Golf Ranking at multiple cutoff dates.
 In addition, local and final qualifying is held.
 Local qualifying is open to any professional and amateurs with up-to-date USGA Handicap Indexes not exceeding 1.4.
 In other words, you have to be pretty good just to try to qualify.
 The USGA also on occasion grants special exemptions to players who have not qualified but are deemed worthy of being in the field.
 Such exemptions have gone to accomplished veterans such as Arnold Palmer, Tom Watson, Gary Player, Seve Ballesteros and Lee Trevino.
-Mickelson was awarded one this year, but didn't need it after winning the PGA Championship.
+Mickelson was awarded one last year, but didn't need it after winning the PGA Championship.
 Click here for the full list of qualifications.

 How big is the Open field?

 Which course has hosted the most Opens?

 Oakmont Country Club in Oakmont, Pennsylvania, near Pittsburgh, has hosted nine Opens, including in 2016.

 Who is the oldest player to win the Open?